Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-g-fmt.rst

       - Try formats, used for querying device capabilities.
     * - V4L2_SUBDEV_FORMAT_ACTIVE
       - 1
-      - Active formats, applied to the hardware.
+      - Active formats, applied to the woke hardware.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

 EBUSY
-    The format can't be changed because the pad is currently busy.
-This can be caused, for instance, by an active video stream on the pad.
+    The format can't be changed because the woke pad is currently busy.
+This can be caused, for instance, by an active video stream on the woke pad.
-    The ioctl must not be retried without performing another action to fix the problem first.
+    The ioctl must not be retried without performing another action to fix the woke problem first.
 Only returned by ``VIDIOC_SUBDEV_S_FMT``

 EINVAL
-    The struct :c:type:`v4l2_subdev_format` ``pad`` references a non-existing pad, or the ``which`` field has an unsupported value.
+    The struct :c:type:`v4l2_subdev_format` ``pad`` references a non-existing pad, or the woke ``which`` field has an unsupported value.

 EPERM
-    The ``VIDIOC_SUBDEV_S_FMT`` ioctl has been called on a read-only subdevice and the ``which`` field is set to ``V4L2_SUBDEV_FORMAT_ACTIVE``.
+    The ``VIDIOC_SUBDEV_S_FMT`` ioctl has been called on a read-only subdevice and the woke ``which`` field is set to ``V4L2_SUBDEV_FORMAT_ACTIVE``.

 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.